 At Kernowcraft, we have a whole range of bell caps to choose from including sterling silver, plated and 9ct gold.

-There are no real rules when it comes to wire wrapping stones other than ensuring a tight fit!
-It's all about experimenting and practising your wire-wrapping technique, so begin by playing around with the wire and start wrapping it around the stone.
+There are no real rules when it comes to wire-wrapping stones other than ensuring a secure fit!
+It's all about experimenting and practising your wire-wrapping technique, so our best tip is to experiment and keep practising!

-This sea glass project involves a few more tools but it a great way to create a professional looking pendant which you can be proud of.
+This sea glass project involves a few more tools but it a great way to create a professional-looking pendant that you can be proud of.
 Watch our video at the top of this page to see how we made it.

-Scratch the surface of your sea glass using sandpaper, and place glue onto the back of the wire and sea glass, then set.
+Scratch the surface of your sea glass using sandpaper, and place glue onto the back of the wire and set.